gaypride colored street

 Top 5 Festivals in Iceland

 Iceland is a unique and breathtaking country that draws tourists from all over the world.
 While the natural wonders such as glaciers, geothermal baths, black sand beaches, the Blue Lagoon, and waterfalls are some of the most popular attractions, Iceland also has a lot to offer in terms of cultural events and festivals.
 From music to art, films to cuisine, and everything in between, Iceland has an impressive line-up of festivals that cater to a wide range of interests.
 In this article, we will explore the top festivals in Iceland that are worth checking out.
+You can also discover more things to do in Reykjavík.

 Food & Fun Festival